-- 1. This TOR is for a mid -term evaluation of the World Food Programme (WFP) McGovern-Dole (MGD) International Food for Education and Child Nutrition Program in Kenya, 2016-2020.
-This evaluation is commissioned by WFP Kenya Country Office.
-The evaluation objective is to provide an evidence-based, independent assessment of the performance of the school feeding project at mid-term so that WFP and its partners can adjust course as necessary for the remainder of the project term.
-MGD program is managed by USDA, and aims to support education, child development and food security in low-income, fooddeficit countries around the globe.
-The program provides U.S. produced agricultural commodities and financial assistance, and supports capacity development and enhanced monitoring and reporting.
+- 1. This Terms of Reference (TOR) is for a final activity evaluation of the World Food Programme (WFP) McGovern-Dole (MGD) International Food for Education and Child Nutrition Program in Kenya, 2016-2020 with a no cost extension up to September 2022.
+This evaluation is commissioned by World Food Programme (WFP) Kenya Country Office.
+The evaluation objective is to provide an evidence-based, independent assessment of the performance of the school feeding project focusing on accountability (against intended results) and learning.
+MGD program is managed by USDA, and aims to support education, child development and food security in low-income, food-deficit countries around the globe.
+The program provides U.S. produced agricultural commodities and financial assistance and supports capacity development and enhanced monitoring and reporting.
 Sustainability is an important consideration, and the grantees are expected to work to support government and community ownership.
 School feeding in Kenya is a multi-donor funded project. - 2.
-These TOR were prepared by WFP Kenya M&E unit based upon an initial document review and consultation with stakeholders and following a standard template.
+This TOR was prepared by Beatrice Mwongela, Evaluation Manager (EM) from Monitoring and Evaluation (M&E) unit WFP Kenya based upon an initial document review and consultation with stakeholders and following a standard template.
 The purpose of the TOR is twofold.
 Firstly, it provides key information to the evaluation team and helps guide them throughout the evaluation process; and secondly, it provides key information to stakeholders about the proposed evaluation.